-Pepperdine has been very successful in efficiently utilizing water on campus and has saved a total of 4 billion gallons of water since the construction of the campus.
-This is important as California's increasing population is anticipated to reach 48 million by 2030, increasing demands on water supplies by 40%.
-Water supplies may only last another 20 years and some consider water availability the most considerable environmental concern facing California.
-Given the periodic droughts we experience and the increasing scarcity of water as a resource in California, it has been a top priority for Pepperdine since the 1970s to build a strong foundation for water conversation and recycling.
+Pepperdine has been very successful in efficiently using water on campus and has saved roughly 4 billion gallons of water since the construction of the campus.
+This is important as California's increasing population is anticipated to reach 48 million by 2030, increasing demands on water supplies by 40 percent.
+Water supplies may only last another 20 years and many consider water availability the most considerable environmental concern facing California.
+Given the periodic droughts we experience and the increasing scarcity of water as a resource in California, it has been a top priority for Pepperdine since the 1970s to build a strong foundation for water conservation and recycling.

 Pepperdine's commitment to water conservation dates back to the construction of the Malibu campus in 1972.
-For 38 years, the University has recycled all wastewater generated on the Malibu campus using tertiary treatment.
+For more than 40 years, the University has recycled all wastewater generated on the Malibu campus using tertiary treatment.
 The treatment occurs at both Tapia reclamation plant and Malibu Mesa reclamation plant.
-Pepperdine and the Malibu Country Estates neighbors paid for the construction of Malibu Mesa, because there is no regional wastewater system in Malibu.
+Pepperdine and the Malibu Country Estates neighbors paid for the construction of Malibu Mesa as there is no regional wastewater system in Malibu.

 Irrigation Monitoring Program

-In 2003, Pepperdine decided that dual flush toilets would be utilized for all future toilet replacements.
+In 2003 Pepperdine decided that dual flush toilets would be used for all future toilet replacements.
 One dual flush toilet can save 18,000 gallons a year.
-76 have already been installed on campus.
-Low flow shower heads are also utilized on campus, which reduce water usage by about 50%.
+Seventy-six such toilets have already been installed on campus.
+Low-flow shower heads are also used on campus, which reduce water usage by about 50 percent.
 Pepperdine is currently testing a waterless urinal, which could potentially save 40,000 gallons of water per urinal.